 My husband and I used to joke that the background noise of our life was my daughter’s whining.
 The toddler years for me were no easy feat.
 And I knew deep down there had to be another way.
 With all my years in teaching and my degree in primary education, Nothing prepared me for my toddler’s antics.

 “If only SHE would JUST listen to me and stop being so naughty I wouldn’t have to shout at her.”
 I bemoaned to a good friend.
-Who doesn’t have one of those days when it all gets too much?
-It’s so easy to resign yourself to your present reality where you don’t see a way out.
+My daughter's tantrums would push me over the edge and I felt stuck in this never-ending power struggle.
+Wishing that things could just be simple and calm...
+Calm that's what I would wish for.
+It was so easy to resign myself to my present reality when I didn't see a way out.
 Really! is THIS my parenting journey?